10 Different Types of Siamese Cats

 They have a lovely coloration that has a rich history and genetic composition.

-You can also find seal point coloration in other cat breeds, but experts believe that it started with Siamese cats.
+You can also find seal point coloration in other cat breeds, but experts believe it started with Siamese cats.

-Seal points Siamese cats have white or cream bodies with dark points on their face, ears, feet, and tail.
+Siamese cats have white or cream bodies with dark points on their face, ears, feet, and tail.

-Seal point Siamese cats are jealous and are actually one of the most possessive cat breeds.
+Seal point Siamese cats are jealous and are one of the most possessive cat breeds.
 They’re protective and possessive over their owners, causing them to act like furry guardians.

-8. Blue Point Siamese Cats
+8. Blue Point Siamese Cat

 The Blue Point Siamese is a color point of the popular and highly regarded Siamese breed.
 Like Chocolate, the Blue is a genetic variation or dilution of the original seal.

-Blue point siamese cats are quite vocal, so if you’re the type that enjoys peace, you may want to consider a different breed.
+Blue point Siamese cats are quite vocal, so if you’re the type that enjoys peace, you may want to consider a different breed.

 They’ll follow you around the house, telling you everything they’re doing and having long conversations with you.